 If rather than directly summing the $x$-components of the vectors, we instead imagine first summing the vectors head-to-tail and then taking the $x$-component, the result becomes simple (Fig.\:\ref{fig:roots_of_unity}).

-In the case where the conjunction locations are equally spaced on the circle (when $m$ is not a multiple of $q$, i.e. panels a-d of Fig. \ref{fig:kick_locs_higher_m}), the vectors form the sides of a regular polygon that returns back to the origin.
+In the case where the conjunction locations are equally spaced on the circle (when $j$ is not a multiple of $q$, i.e. panels a-d of Fig. \ref{fig:kick_locs_higher_m}), the vectors form the sides of a regular polygon that returns back to the origin.
 Because the vector sum vanishes, the fractional kick to the mean motion cancels (Eq.\:\ref{e:kick_for_mode}).

-Only when $m$ is a multiple of $q$ (panel e of Fig.\:\ref{fig:kick_locs_higher_m}) is there a net change to the mean motion, in which case the sum is simply
+Only when $j$ is a multiple of $q$ (panel e of Fig.\:\ref{fig:kick_locs_higher_m}) is there a net change to the mean motion, in which case the sum is simply

-This geometric reasoning shows that only a subset of Fourier modes contribute to the cumulative effect of multiple conjunctions in a cycle: all modes with $m$ divisible by $q$ align constructively, while all other modes cancel out due to symmetry.
+This geometric reasoning shows that only a subset of Fourier modes contribute to the cumulative effect of multiple conjunctions in a cycle: all modes with $j$ divisible by $q$ align constructively, while all other modes cancel out due to symmetry.
+This cancellation can also be seen as a consequence of the vanishing sum of the roots of unity, i.e., the complex roots of the polynomial $z^q - 1$.
+The $q$ distinct roots form the vertices of a regular polygon in the complex plane, as in the example shown in Fig.\:\ref{fig:roots_of_unity}.

 We can now combine these results to derive a general expression for the net kick per cycle and recover the familiar eccentricity scaling of MMRs.